 of thinking away from our isolated concepts of private transportation.

-There needs to be a focus on the technologies and concepts that can produce real
+We need to focus on the technologies and concepts that can produce real sustainability

-sustainability in transport, since there are fundamental limits what can be achieved
+in transport, since there are fundamental limits what can be achieved whilst still

-whilst still retaining large fossil fuelled vehicles.
-Only by either radically reducing
+retaining large fossil fuelled vehicles.
+Only by either radically reducing their

-their size, sharing journeys, or by transferring the energy source back to stationary
+size, sharing journeys, or by transferring the energy source back to stationary low

 Dynamic Ridesharing - Our public transport system needs to be radically overhauled,

 since it can’t deliver significant environmental benefits or a cost and time competitive